WilliamQLiu/williamqliu.github.io/_posts/2017-08-01-google-cloud-platform.md

 ## On-premise applications for Big Data

+Dataproc is a managed service for creating clusters of computers that can be used to run Hadoop and Spark applications.

 * Spark - general purpose cluster computing
 * Hadoop - Hadoop and Hadoop File System
 * Pig - for data transformations on Hadoop HDFS